A few months ago, we went overseas for seven weeks. We visited five countries in Europe, and I spent a few days in Ghana

 Tourism as a whole is a huge industry, and it’s interesting to see just how much it impacts our lives when we travel.
 Merchandise, fashion, laser pens are just a few things that always get thrown into your vision when travelling.

-As I said before, a few years ago, we would have been excited of the opportunity to buy things that we couldn’t find back home.
+As I said before, a few years ago, we would have been excited about the opportunity to buy things that we couldn’t find back home.
 But this time around, the bright lights had little effect on what we did.
 If anything, it was a bit annoying.

 No matter where you choose to visit in this world, you’re bound to come across some gorgeous scenery.
 Spending time outside was a big priority for us.
 Whether it was bushwalking in forests, standing by the riverside or just admiring the general surroundings, this was a highlight.

-What are your travelling tips as a conscious consumer?
+What are your travelling tips as a mindful consumer?

 Do you wish you did some things differently when you travelled?
 What would be your advice if you were to do it again?
 Leave your response in the comments below.